Yao Diran

-Yao Diran (姚棣然 (姚棣然, Yáo Dìrán); born 23 April 1996) is a Chinese professional footballer who plays as a centre-back for club Guangxi Pingguo.
+Yao Diran (姚棣然 (姚棣然, Yáo Dìrán); born 23 April 1996) is a Chinese professional footballer who plays as a centre-back for China League One club Ningbo FC.

 Career

 Early career

 Born in Xi'an, his senior career began at Shaanxi Chang'an Athletic, where he was a member of a 2016 China Amateur Football League squad that won promotion to the 2017 China League Two.

 Yao spent 2017 and 2018 in the reserve team of China League One club Dalian Transcendence, before a move to the reserve team of fellow China League One side Inner Mongolia Zhongyou the following year.
 In 2020, Yao played for Qinghai Oulu International in the 2020 CMCL season.

 Shanxi Longjin

 In 2021, Yao signed for China League Two club Shanxi Longjin after a trial at the club, and made his debut against Hebei Kungfu in the first game of the season on 16 May 2021.
 Yao quickly became a starter for the club, as they went unbeaten in the first stage of the season.
 Yao scored his first senior goal on 17 July 2021 in a game against Dandong Tengyue.